-The Center for the Study of Jewish-Christian-Muslim Relations at Merrimack College, in collaboration with the William and Mary Greve Foundation, announces the winners of the 2017 Goldziher Prize.
+Presented by The Center for the Study of Jewish-Christian-Muslim Relations at Merrimack College, an independent college in the Catholic Augustinian tradition; William and Mary Greve Foundation, and the Religion News Foundation.

 Goldziher Prize 2019 Award Ceremony - Thursday, May 2, 2019, 6:00 - 8:00pm

 Please join us in celebrating high quality, impactful journalism.

 The Goldziher (Gold-zi-air) Prize is an award for excellence in the coverage of Muslim Americans by an individual or team of U.S. journalists.
 This prize is named for Ignác Goldziher (1850-1921), a Hungarian Jew who was among the first university scholars in Europe to study and admire the laws, poetry, and practices of Islam.

 Many thanks to the meticulous work of the judges Ari Goldman, Aysha Khan, Charlie Sykes, Diane Winston, and Wajahat Ali.
 Their bios can be seen on the About Us page.
 Thank you, as well, to all of the talented and committed journalists who entered their high quality works into this competition.

 In 2017, The Goldziher Prize for journalists was created in response to rising fear and hateful actions toward Muslims, and seeks to counter these trends by recognizing and stimulating insightful reporting about Muslim Americans.

 Stories or opinion pieces in print, video, audio, and photographic essays, created after December 31, 2016.

 Overall quality of presentation in describing or reporting on Muslim Americans.

 Preference will be given to journalists who have covered Muslim Americans over time.
 We encouraged submissions that have had an impact on an individual, community, organization, or government agency.